Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Discussion

 The ISM model with $\gamma=2$, combined with a torus with $\theta_{torus}=60^o$ (the expected opening angle at log$L_X\sim 44$; see above), is able to explain quantitatively the increase with cosmic time in the fractions of luminous AGN with $N_H>10^{22}$\cm\ and $N_H>10^{23}$\cm\ (see solid lines in Fig.~\ref{fobsc2_data}).
 In Fig.~\ref{fobsc2_lowlum} we show the same comparison for obscured AGN of lower luminosities (log$L_X\sim42.5$~\ergs).
 Here we also considered a recent update on the fraction of obscured AGN measured locally that is based on the BAT 100-month sample (Marchesi et al. in prep).
 At these low luminosities, measurements of the obscured AGN fraction are clearly sparser and incomplete, especially towards high redshifts, but the same model of ISM plus torus absorption (this time using a torus opening angle $\theta_{torus}=45^o$, as expected for low-luminosity AGN) provides a good match to the data.

 Our results are subject to a number of uncertainties, both in the data and in the model, as discussed below.
 In Sect.~\ref{sect:nhzx}, we mentioned that no pre-selection in their host stellar mass was originally applied to the X-ray AGN samples considered here.
 Nonetheless, we expect that the obscured AGN fractions would not change significantly when cutting the sample at $M_*>10^{10}\msun$, as most AGN in those samples are likely hosted by massive galaxies.
 Also, because of the difficulties to detect Compton-thick AGN in sizable numbers, many studies just measure the fraction of obscured objects within the Compton-thin AGN population (log$N_H<24$).
 Assuming that the relative abundance of Compton-thick AGN is similar to what is assumed in the CXB synthesis model of \citet{gch07}, we estimate that a plausible correction for the missing Compton-thick AGN would increase the total fractions of obscured AGN by $\Delta f_{obsc}\sim 0.1$ on average.
 Finally, although the observed increase in the obscured AGN fraction may look somewhat steeper than the expectations (Fig.~\ref{fobsc2_data}), we note that the model curves are not meant to best-fit the data and may be adjusted by varying the input parameters.
 For instance, one could modify the face-on vs edge-on cloud number ratio $\epsilon$, or introduce different density gradients in the cloud distribution along the galaxy disk thickness, to cope with the variations in the galaxy morphology across cosmic time, as the fraction of mergers and irregular systems is known to increase with redshift \citep{mortlock13,whitney21}.
+In addition, one cannot entirely rule out a redshift evolution of the torus covering factor, albeit this might be at odds with the lack of evolution in the UV/optical to mid-IR luminosity ratio observed in luminous QSOs at different redshifts \citep{bianchini19} and discussed in Sect.~\ref{addtor}.
+For example, the observed increase in the obscured AGN fractions shown in Fig.~\ref{fobsc2_data} could be also reproduced assuming that the fraction of ISM-obscured AGN does not evolve significantly (i.e. $\gamma=3$), but that the torus half-opening angle evolves from $\theta_{torus}=60^o$ at $z=0$ to $\theta_{torus}=45^o$ at $z\sim 4$ (see e.g. Fig.~\ref{fobsc2_curves}).
 Exploring the full model parameter space is, however, beyond the scope of this paper and is deferred to future work.
 With all this in mind, we believe that our combined, ISM plus torus model provides a good description of the observed trends: obscuration by the ISM alone would be too small to explain local data; torus obscuration only would not explain the observed increase towards early cosmic times.